 Net Worth: $86.8 billion

-Microsoft founder Bill Gates built a reputation for being not only the richest man in the world, but also one of the smartest and most serious thinkers alive today.
+Microsoft founder Bill Gates built a reputation for being not only one of the richest men in the world, but also one of the smartest and most serious thinkers alive today.
 It should come as no surprise that Gates became one of the richest people in the world by focusing more on development and innovation than the business side of things.

 In 2014, Gates told Rolling Stone, "You know, development sometimes is viewed as a project in which you give people things and nothing much happens, which is perfectly valid, but if you just focus on that, then you'd also have to say that venture capital is pretty stupid, too.
 Its hit rate is pathetic.
 But occasionally, you get successes, you fund a Google or something…."